Authorities charge Alabama woman who acknowledged fabricating story about kidnapping, toddler

-HOOVER, Ala.
-(AP) — Authorities in Alabama said Friday they have filed criminal charges against a woman who confessed to fabricating a story that she was kidnapped after stopping to check on a toddler she saw walking on the side of the interstate.
-She has been charged with misdemeanor false reporting to law enforcement and falsely reporting an incident.
+ATLANTA (AP) — Authorities in Alabama said Friday they filed criminal charges against a woman who confessed to fabricating a story that she was kidnapped after stopping to check on a toddler she saw walking on the side of the interstate.

-Hoover Police Chief Nick Derzis announced the charges against Carlee Russell at a news conference.
-He said she turned herself into jail Friday and was released on bond.
+Carlee Russell was charged with false reporting to law enforcement and falsely reporting an incident, both misdemeanors that carry up to a year in jail, Hoover Police Chief Nick Derzis said.
+Russell turned herself into jail Friday and was released on bond, he said.

-“Her decisions that night created panic and alarm for citizens of our city and even across the nation as concern grew that a kidnapper was on the lose using a small child as bait,” he said.
+“Her decisions that night created panic and alarm for citizens of our city and even across the nation as concern grew that a kidnapper was on the loose using a small child as bait,” he said.
+“Numerous law enforcement agencies, both local and federal, began working tireless not only to bring Carlee home to her family but locate a kidnapper that we now know never existed.
+Many private citizens volunteered their time and energy in looking for a potential kidnapping victim that we know now was never in any danger.”

 Derzis said he was frustrated that Russell was only being charged with two misdemeanors despite the panic and disruption she caused, but he said the law did not allow for enhanced charges.